Melo Trimble: Maryland (2014–2017)

-On January 9, 2016, Trimble hit a game-winning 3-point-shot against the Wisconsin Badgers, helping the Terps improve to 15–1 on the season, one of the best starts in school history.
-On February 1, 2016, he was named one of 10 finalists for the Bob Cousy Point Guard of the Year Award.
-He was named to the 35-man midseason watchlist for the Naismith Trophy on February 11.
+On January 9, 2016, Trimble hit a game-winning three-point shot against Wisconsin, helping the Terps improve to 15–1 on the season, one of the best starts in school history.
+On February 1, 2016, he was named one of ten finalists for the Bob Cousy Point Guard of the Year Award.
+He was named to the 35-man mid-season watchlist for the Naismith Trophy on February 11.

 Trimble returned to Maryland for his junior year.
-He hit a 3-point shot with 1.1 seconds left in the Terps' final home game of the 2016–17 season to beat Michigan State 63–60, earning Maryland a tie for second place in the Big Ten after being picked 10th in the media's preseason poll.
-Trimble was named to the midseason watchlist for the Naismith Trophy award for the second straight year, and he was unanimously named by the coaches to the All-Big Ten First Team.
+He hit a three-point shot with 1.1 seconds left in the Terps' final home game of the 2016–17 season to beat Michigan State 63–60, earning Maryland a tie for second place in the Big Ten after being picked 10th in the media's preseason poll.
+Trimble was named to the mid-season watchlist for the Naismith Trophy award for the second straight year, and he was unanimously named by the coaches to the All-Big Ten First Team.

 At the conclusion of his junior season, Trimble announced his intention to forgo his final season of collegiate eligibility and enter the 2017 NBA draft.